 26. Go Sandboarding at Te Paki

 Sitting on the remote north end of New Zealand is an unexpected landscape.
 Giant sand dunes rise from the oceanโ€™s edge, creating the perfect spot to go sandboarding.
+This is one of our favorite unexpected surprises on the North Island.

 The Te Paki Giant Sand Dunes sit on the north end of New Zealand, next to Ninety Mile Beach and a short drive from Cape Reinga.